redhat-partner-solutions/vse-sync-collection-tools/doc/implementing_a_collector.md

 ...
 ```

-In `collectors/anouncement_collector.go` you should define your collector and a constuctor method on `CollectionConstuctor`
+In `collectors/anouncement_collector.go` you should define your collector and aconstructor method on `CollectionConstuctor`
 ```go
 package collectors